holepunchto/pear-docs/README.md

 1. [corestore.md](./helpers/corestore.md "mention"): A Hypercore factory designed to facilitate the management of sizable named Hypercore collections.
 2. [localdrive.md](./helpers/localdrive.md "mention"): A file system interoperable with Hyperdrive.
 3. [mirrordrive.md](./helpers/mirrordrive.md "mention"): Mirror a [hyperdrive.md](./building-blocks/hyperdrive.md "mention") or a [localdrive.md](./helpers/localdrive.md "mention") into another one.
-4. [secretstream.md](./helpers/secretstream.md "mention"): SecretStream is used to securely create connections between two peers in Hyperswarm.
+4. [secretstream.md](./helpers/secretstream.md "mention"): Used to securely create connections between two peers in Hyperswarm.
 5. [compact-encoding.md](./helpers/compact-encoding.md "mention"): A series of binary encoding schemes for building fast and small parsers and serializers.
 We use this in Keet to store chat messages and in Hypercore's replication protocol.
 6. [protomux.md](./helpers/protomux.md "mention"): Multiplex multiple message oriented protocols over a stream.